strawlab/cliflipflapp/README.md

 `cliflipflapp` expects the .xlsx file to have a specific format.
 If this is not true, Bad Things will happen.

+The output format is designed to be printed on size A4 sheets of Avery Zweckform© 3667 Universal Labels 48.5 x 16.9 mm.

 ## Installing prerequisites

 Tested with Ubuntu 20.04: